 As a company, raise a dispute in CIBIL if there are errors in either of the following details.

-Account Duplication: If you notice that an account is recorded repeatedly in your report, fill out the form for a dispute raise in CIBIL.
+Account Duplication: If you notice that an account is recorded repeatedly in your report, fill out the form to raise a dispute with CIBIL.

 As an individual, you can fill out a CIBIL consumer dispute form if you find the following inaccuracies in your credit report.